vkoskiv/ruoste/README.md

 ![](https://github.com/vkoskiv/ruoste/raw/päälinja/logo.jpeg)

-Aren't you tired from writing Rust programs in English?
+Aren't you _väsynyt_ from writing Rust programs in English?
 Do you like saying "perkele" a lot?
 Would you like to try something different, in an exotic and funny-sounding language?
 Would you want to bring some Finnish touch to your programs?